- I have a CJP cluster with different CJOC and CJE versions. Which is the recommended upgrade strategy?

 Support Lifecycle and Update Policies for CloudBees Jenkins Platform

-document, but the most important rules of thumbs (focusing on CJP 2.x) are summed up below:
+document, but the most important rules of thumb (focusing on CJP 2.x) are summed up below:

 - The version of CJOC must be greater or equal than the version of any Client Master (CM) connected to it.